Team-Transformers-NLP-Capstone-2020sp/Team-Transformers-NLP-Capstone-2020sp.github.io/index.md

 Brock Grassy, Dan Le, Kaushal Mangipudi

+## Blog Post 6:
+### explanation of approach
+We relied heavily on Huggingface’s Conversational AI model for this approach.
+The basis for this approach is the GPT2DoubleHeadsModel, which consists of a GPT-2 Transformer and two heads that consist of two linear layers, one head for language modeling and the other for multiple choice classification.
+The model takes in information about the subject it will generate text as in the form of a ‘personality’, and then uses that context along with the dialogue history to generate responses to user input and serve as a conversation partner.
+We used Huggingface’s pretrained model for conversational AI and then finetuned it using our transcript data from DAIC.
+To generate the data used from finetuning, we took the transcripts and concatenated multiple lines with the same speaker to get a transcript where each line consists of continuous words spoken by a single speaker and the speaker alternates each line.
+Then, for each transcript, we programmatically used some of the lines said by the patient to construct a set of sentences to serve as a personality.
+Then, we used the conversation to construct, for each line said by the patient, a history that consists of all the lines in the transcript to that point, and a bunch of candidate responses drawn from the patient’s conversation, with the correct response being the one the patient actually said at that point in the conversation.
+We trained Huggingface’s pretrained model on the transcript data using Huggingface’s provided training script for 5 epochs, and then used their provided interact script to interact with the finetuned model.
+1 point for reporting
+### Psychiatrist would enter in questions and model outputs a result.
+#### Conversation 1:

+>>> how are you feeling today?

+i am good. just got home from work.

+>>> what kind of job do you do?

+i'm an accountant.

+>>> how do you like your job?

+i love it. its more than i can do on my own.

+>>> how's life treating you?

+i am doing well. its been hard, but i'm doing ok.

+>>> what has been hard?

+i am not sure. i am just a workaholic.

+>>> do you have any activities outside of work?

+yes, i love the weather. do you?

+>>> no, weather is just weather

+i like to go to the beach and take long walks.

+>>> what is your favorite beach?

+i love the beach, but i prefer the beach to the beaches.

+>>> what do you do on a beach?

+i work on my business, what about you?

+>>> what is your business?

+it is a company.

+>>> how much sleep do you get?

+i get a lot of sleep and eat out.

+>>> what kind of food do you eat?

+i like to eat a lot of salads.

+>>> do you cook?

+yes, i do. i also enjoy the chance to travel.

+>>> do you cry?

+i've been to the zoo.

+>>> have you had any thoughts of hurting yourself?

+i like animals. i am a vet.

+#### Conversation 2:
+>>> Hi how are you

+i am good how about yourself?

+>>> how are you feeling

+i'm good. i just finished reading.

+>>> is there anything wrong?

+just feeling stressed. i love the opportunities and i like the chance.

+>>> what's going on in your life?

+i am trying to decide what i want to do with my life

+>>> are there any big decisions you need to make?

+yes. i want to go back to atlanta. but i am worried about the hurricane.

+>>> what makes you think a hurricane is coming

+lots of hurricanes. lots of things.

+>>> how are you sleeping?

+i'm ok. i like the weather. i'm a big fan of the weather.

+>>> does the weather affect you?

+yes. i love the change. and it is nice here.

+>>> what makes it so nice?

+its a lot of hurricanes. i love the change.

+>>> I thought you said you were afraid of hurricanes?

+i am. i'm in atlanta. i've never been.

+>>> so why did you say you like hurricanes

+i love the weather. the weather here is nice.

+>>> what kind of weather?

+i love the fall weather.

+>>> how old are you?

+i'm 23. i love the fall weather.

+>>> are you in school?

+yes. i am a junior in high school.

+>>> but I thought you were 23?

+oh, i was only 18.

+>>> what grade are you in at 18?

+well i am studying business and administration.

+>>> what grade level are you?

+in school i'm a senior.

+>>> what do your parents do?

+oh, i'm in college. i'm from georgia georgia.

+### failure modes
+Our model failed to train on GPU as even the small gpt2 version consumed up to 20 gb of memory.
+When training on cpu we were only about to train the model for 10 epochs, but it took a long time and the results were not great as the chatbot was still mostly using the pretrained data and thus sounded happy most of the time.
+Our results were produced by having a psychiatrist interact with the model and he said that “it feels like the chatbot is spouting nonsense because it is inconsistent when I ask follow up questions and it doesn’t even sound depressed in the first place”.
+Because we did not modify the huggingface model, there may be an error in the way that we formatted the data as well.
+### next steps
+We’re going to do our due diligence in investigating using huggingface for our model, as that seems to be the most convenient for our particular use case.
+We feel like our strategy for constructing personalities for our training data is too simplistic, and will try to see if we can improve that.
+If we are able to figure out a way to get around our current hardware restrictions, then we will move ahead with training our current model over a greater timeframe and then evaluate its performance.
+If not, we have considered attempting to use a double-headed GPT-2 model to implement a chatbot that can keep track of the entire context of a conversation.

 ## Blog Post 5:

 The two baselines we opted to use for our chatbot are an n-gram model and a LSTM model.: